ZimaXXX/UIDialogSystem/README.md

 ## Project Overview

+RUN IN STANDALONE TO ENSURE PROPER LANGUAGE CHANGING

 This project implements a Monkey Island-style dialogue system using Unreal Engine 5.5 and UMG widgets.
 It features:

 - A custom dialogue widget that displays: